stellargraph/stellargraph/demos/node-classification-graphsage/README.md

 website: http://jupyter.org/install.html

-After starting the Jupyter server on your computer, load the notebook `graphsage-cora_node_classification_example.ipynb` and follow the instructions inside.
+After starting the Jupyter server on your computer, load the notebook `graphsage-cora-node-classification-example.ipynb` and follow the instructions inside.

 ## References